Clear, cold light and quiet introspection infuse two moods of existential contemplation on a winter’s day. – RW

 (Video features the US premiere performed by Transient Canvas at 2021 SCI Online Convention, Concert No. 6, Amy Advocat, bass clarinet and Matt Sharrock, marimba)

-Program Note: Composed near the end of my mother’s long descent into dementia, as witness, I sought a release of wordless expression and reflection through music. –RW (Audio is a midi realization)
+Program Note: Composed near the end of my mother’s long descent into dementia, as witness, I sought a release of wordless expression and reflection through music. –RW

 Both versions of the work as a duet for two cellists and a duet for cello & double bass are available through the score purchase link.

-Midi realization for cello & double bass version.
+Score for cello & double bass

 A reflection on grief so profound and existential that all flow of life essence and time seems to stop, “… I can no longer feel the wind of the future upon my face…” – RW